Policy of counteracting mobbing, discrimination and violence

 • promotion,

-for all or a significant number of employees, unless a provision, criterion or action is objectively justified in the light of the lawful purpose to be achieved and the means of achieving that objective are appropriate and necessary.
+• access to training to improve to improveprofessional qualifications, for all or a significant number of employees, unless the provision, criterion, or action is objectively justified due to the lawful purpose to be achieved and the means to achieve this purpose are appropriate and necessary.

 What should the complaint contain?